bbuysschaert/fastapi-tutorial/README.md

 # fastapi-tutorial
-Following along with the fastapi tutorial from their user guide
+Following along with the fastapi tutorial from their [user guide](https://fastapi.tiangolo.com/tutorial/).